broswen/goshorty/README.md

 An HTTP API for creating and resolving shortened links.

-Golang and Gorilla for the HTTP API, Redis for data cache.
+Golang and Gin for the HTTP API, Redis for data cache.

 Docker and Docker Compose to run instances.